Header Banner

-How To: Play jazzy intros and outros on the ukulele
+How to Play jazzy intros and outros on the ukulele

 There's no getting around it: if you want to get good at playing the ukulele or any other instrument, you'll need to practice.
 Fortunately, the Internet is awash in free uke lessons, like this one from Ukulele Live, which make the task not only easy but fun.
 This clip, in particular, demonstrates how to perform old-school jazzy introductions and outros on the uke.